 “What’s that ringing in my ears?”
 “Make that noise stop!”

-Most describe it as ringing in the ears, but it can also sound like a thump, a dial tone, buzzing or several other sounds including a pulsing noise.
+Most describe it as ringing in the ears, but it can also sound like a thump, a dial tone, buzzing, or several other sounds, including a pulsing noise.

 Here are 6 tinnitus symptoms you should take seriously.

-The National Health and Nutrition Survey conducted by the CDC (Centers for Disease Control and Prevention) found that 26% of tinnitus sufferers experience that ringing on a nearly constant basis.
+Some studies indicate that 26% of tinnitus sufferers experience that ringing on a nearly constant basis.

-This annoying, ever-present noise can lead to all kinds of relationship problems, insomnia, anxiety and even depression.
+This annoying, ever-present noise can lead to all kinds of relationship problems, insomnia, anxiety, and even depression.